DIAMONDBOBA/ICT171-Assignment-2/Cloud-Project Documentation.md

 ##Create DNS Records in Route 53 ##
 In Route 53 hosted zone, click "Create record."
-A record:
-Record name: Leave blank
-Record type: A
+Record type: A (IPv4)
 Value: Enter  EC2 instance's Public IP address.
 Routing policy: Simple routing
 Click "Create records."
-Plase note It can take a few minutes to up to 48 hours for DNS changes to propagate across the internet.
+Note: It can take a few minutes to up to 48 hours for DNS changes to propagate across the internet.

-## Setting Up HTTPS with SSL/TLS#
+## Setting Up HTTPS with SSL#
 an SSL certificate is Essential to  enable HTTPS (secure connection).
 Install Certbot
 sudo apt update